 CHEETAH FOR EVER

-Cheetah For Ever (CFE) is a French Non Profit Organisation which introduced and finances a Kenyan program of supervision and protection of cheetah females and their cubs in the Maasai Mara National Reserve in Kenya, involving the local populations.
+Cheetah For Ever (CFE) is a Non Profit Organisation working with supervision and protection of cheetah females and their cubs in the Maasai Mara National Reserve in Kenya, involving the local populations.

 This Kenyan program aims at increasing the number of cheetahs living in the reserve by reducing the high mortality rate of the cheetah cubs (less than 5% of cubs reach adulthood) during the key moment following their births and till they are 5 or 6 months old when they can more easily escape countless dangers and predators.

 This program is accepted, approved and monitored by the authorities of the Kenya Wildlife Service, by the Narok County government and by the Maasai Mara University.